zengin/microsoft-graph-docs/api-reference/v1.0/api/workbook-createsession.md

 ##### Response
-Here is an example of the response for creating long running operation session.
+Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,